 What I love about the M10 is that it’s been stripped back to the essentials.
 It’s a classic case of less is more. - Douglas, Photographer

-A challenging balancing act for Equistone Partners Europe’s
+A challenging balancing act for Equistone Partners Europe’s new website

 Our brief from Equistone Partners Europe, a leading mid-market private equity firm, for its new website http://www.equistonepe.com/home demanded eye-catching but informal shots of its Partners and employees that captured ‘a sense of place’ in France, Switzerland and the UK, reflecting the importance Equistone sets on being local capital partners working in local markets.